 The whole process is super-efficient.
 Instead of having everybody randomly ambling around in the museum, allowing only one group in each room helps everyone get good photos without having any photo-bombers.

-In the beginning, you might feel as though you’re being rushed through the experience, but it will soon make sense because you can only truly appreciate the museum and its eccentricity once you go home and see the pictures.
+In the beginning, you might feel as though you’re being rushed through the experience, but it will soon make sense because this museum is something you can only truly appreciate once you go home and see the pictures.

 Have you been to any upside-down museum?
 Share your experience in the comment section below.